-Key procedural vote on economic stimulus fails after Democrats warn of 'serious issues' with bill

-As coronavirus hits the Senate — with one senator now diagnosed and several others self-quarantining — a key procedural vote to advance a massive stimulus package failed on Sunday evening.
+Senate GOP ramps up pressure on Democrats with Monday vote

-Senate Democrats lined up against it, injecting fresh uncertainty over whether and when lawmakers will reach a bipartisan deal to deliver relief amid the devastating coronavirus pandemic.
+Hours after Senate Democrats blocked movement on a massive stimulus package Sunday evening, injecting fresh uncertainty over whether and when lawmakers will reach a bipartisan deal to deliver relief amid the devastating coronavirus pandemic, Senate Majority Leader Mitch McConnell ramped up the pressure on Democrats.

+Taking to the Senate floor late Sunday night, he announced another procedural vote on the package timed for 9:45 a.m.
+Monday — minutes after the stock market opens — but it was blocked by Democrats who don't want to be forced to take the vote.

+'I think there's a good chance we'll have an agreement.
+But we don't need artificial deadlines.
+We will get this done.
+We will come in at noon and hopefully we will have an agreement by then,' Senate Minority Leader Chuck Schumer, who made the objection, said on the Senate floor.

+As coronavirus hits the Senate — with one senator now diagnosed and several others self-quarantining — tensions are running high on Capitol Hill.
+While Republicans are urging quick action, Democrats argue that Republicans are prioritizing corporate industry over American workers in the legislation.

+During his remarks Sunday night, McConnell criticized his Democratic colleagues saying if they did not 'reverse course tomorrow' the vote they cast Sunday not to move the bill forward would cause more Americans to lose their jobs and savings.
+Democrats have argued the Republican proposal is weighted too heavily towards corporate America.

+Democrats registered their frustration with the package earlier in the day by lining up against a key procedural vote to advance it.
 The vote was 47-47.
 Lawmakers needed to clear a 60-vote threshold to succeed.

-Tensions are running high on Capitol Hill with Democrats frustrated and angry as they contend that Republicans have not made the changes they say they need to see in the bill.
-Democrats have argued that Republicans are prioritizing corporate industry over American workers in the legislation.

 The vote, originally set for 3 p.m.
 ET, was delayed until 6 p.m. as Democrats dug in against it and to allow for more time for negotiations.
 A final bipartisan deal to respond to the toll of the spread of coronavirus has not yet been reached, but talks are expected to continue into Sunday evening.